thirdweb-example/marketplace-v3/README.md

 In the [contractAddresses.ts](/const/contractAddresses.ts) file, add your contract addresses and chain.

+If you haven't already, import your smart contracts into the [thirdweb dashboard](https://thirdweb.com/dashboard).

 ```ts
 /** Replace the values below with the addresses of your smart contracts */